 A statement will be sent to you by the accounting office at Parkland Community Living and Supports Society for any money owing.

 A couple of times per year, parents will be asked for a $10.00 contribution to the recreation fund to help pay for special field trips.
-All other recreation is paid for by the school.
+All other recreation is paid for by the school or through donations received.

 It is unacceptable for any staff or students to wear short shorts, mini skirts, shirts showing midriff or t-shirts with rude or suggestive logos/notations on them.
 It is also unacceptable to have any underwear showing.